softwaremill/diffx/docs-sources/usage/output.md

 When comparing collection types the difference is calculated against the `right` value

-`rightColor(additionalValue)` when there is an additional entity on the left-hand side `leftColor(missingValue)` when there is a missing entity on the left-hand side
+`additionalColor(additionalValue)` when there is an additional entity on the left-hand side `missingColor(missingValue)` when there is a missing entity on the left-hand side

-Where, by default, `rightColor` is green and `leftColor` is red.

 Colors can be customized providing an implicit instance of `ShowConfig` class.
 In fact `rightColor` and `leftColor` are functions `string => string` so they can be modified to do whatever you want with the output.